Politics of Louisiana

 The politics of Louisiana involve political parties, laws and the state constitution, and the many other groups that influence the governance of the state.
 The state was a one-party Deep South state dominated by the Democratic Party from the end of Reconstruction to the 1960s, forming the backbone of the "Solid South."
 This was due to the near-total disenfranchisement of the state's large African-American population during this time, who mostly voted Republican.
 The Civil Rights era turned the state into a competitive one on the federal level, as it voted for the nationwide winner in every election between 1972 and 2004.
-It remained Democratic on the state and local level until the turn of the 21st century, allowing Republicans to win control of the state legislature and every statewide state-level office in 2011.
-Republicans won their first Senate seat in Louisana since Reconstruction in 2004, and captured both seats in 2014 for the first time since 1872.
-In the 2008 election, the state voted for a losing presidential candidate for the first time since 1968, and Democrats have not won at least 40% of the vote there since 2012.
+It remained Democratic on the state and local level until the turn of the 21st century, allowing Republicans to win control of the state legislature and every statewide office in 2011.
+Republicans won a United States Senate seat for Louisiana in the election of 2004, for the first time since 1876.
+Republicans captured both seats in the election of 2014 for the first time since 1872.
+In the election of 2008, the state voted for a losing presidential candidate for the first time since 1968.
+Democrats won less than 40% of the presidential popular vote in the state in the elections of 2016 and 2020.